vertigoala/ala-cas-5/README.md

 CAS no longer provides an MD5 type password encoder.
 To that end a custom password encoder is used by the system, however, due to being constructed outside of Spring it does not have access to the Spring properties mechanism.
-An additional config file must be placed at `/etc/cas/config/pwe.properties` with two attributes:
+An additional config file must be placed at `/etc/cas/config/pwe.properties` (the location can be specified with `-Dala.password.properties` with two attributes:

   - md5.secret
   - md5.base64Encode